Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Related work

-Lin \& Chen~\cite{Lin:2012} proposed a novel \acrfull{ss}-based algorithm to acquire optimal hyperparameter settings, and to select a subset of features that results in better classification performance.
+\citet{Lin:2012} proposed a novel \acrfull{ss}-based algorithm to acquire optimal hyperparameter settings and to select a subset of features that results in better classification performance.
 Experiments with $23$ \acrshort{uci} datasets demonstrated that the hyperparameter settings for C4.5 algorithm obtained by the new approach, when tuning the `\texttt{C}' and `\texttt{M}' hyperparameters, were better than those obtained by baselines (defaults, simple \acrshort{ga} and a greedy combination of them).
-When feature selection is considered, classification accuracy rates on most datasets are increased.
+When feature selection is considered, most datasets' classification accuracy rates increase.